BIRDSgroup/DDI/Scripts for Replication/Validation_script/README_Validation_script.md

 3. After making this adjustment, save the script and execute it.

 # Output from "Validation_script.R"
 Running this script will generate a few results in the same folder where the validation data is stored (same working directory mentioned in the above section).
+Load these R objects in your local R studio to view the outputs.
 Here is the list of output files generated in the folder:
 1) **Validation_results.RDS**<br>
 This file contains 7 outputs.